 Discover how talking about finances can unlock successful relationships.
 By: Damona Hoffman, dating and relationship coach

 Wise is a new way of managing your money internationally for a fraction of the price of a bank or PayPal.
-In our Lives Without Borders series we speak to people whose careers and lifestyles have transcended borders, even during these unprecedented times.
+In our Lives Without Borders series, our customers and community explain how their careers and lifestyles have transcended borders.
+They share the good, the bad and the unexpected of moving or working between countries.

 This publication is provided for general information purposes and does not constitute legal, tax or other professional advice from Wise Payments Limited or its subsidiaries and its affiliates, and it is not intended as a substitute for obtaining advice from a financial advisor or any other professional.